Ringo 2012: Reception

 At Metacritic, Ringo 2012 holds an average Metascore of 59 out of 100, based on five professional reviews, indicating a "mixed or average" reception.
 The album debuted at numbers 80 and 181 in the US and UK, selling 6,348 and 752 copies respectively, as of February 2012.

+Jon Dolan, writing in Rolling Stone magazine, considered the album, while being essentially like all of Starr’s previous solo albums, to be produced with “unchanging bonhomie” and “nice vibes”.

+Dan Bertiaume in Glide Magazine, similarly commented that the album “could easily have been released in 1982” and says “Ringo’s simple and cheery take on life is alive, well, and maybe even desperately needed”.